GIXLabs/TECHIN514_W25/Lab1_intro_to_platformio/Lab1_intro_to_platformio.md

 ![https://sigmdel.ca/michel/ha/xiao/img/platformio_boards_xiao.jpg](https://sigmdel.ca/michel/ha/xiao/img/platformio_boards_xiao.jpg)

-1. Go to the PIO home page by clicking on the house icon on the status bar at the bottom of the editor window.
-If the mouse hovers over the iconthen the hint identifies it as the PlatformIO: Home button.
+1. Go to the PlatformIO home page by clicking on the house icon on the status bar at the bottom of the editor window.
+It is the house icon on the purple bar.
-2. Bring up the **`Board Explorer`** in PIO by clicking on the Boards icon in the left panel.
+2. Bring up the **`Board Explorer`** in PlatformIO by clicking on the Boards icon in the left panel.
-3. Enter **`seeduino`** or **`xiao`** in the **`Search Board...`** search box and press Enter.
+3. Enter **`XIAO`** in the **`Search Board...`** search box and press Enter.
-4. Click on the **`Atmel SAM`** platform
+4. Click on the **`Espressif 32`** platform

 ![https://sigmdel.ca/michel/ha/xiao/img/platformio_platforms_atmelsam.jpg](https://sigmdel.ca/michel/ha/xiao/img/platformio_platforms_atmelsam.jpg)

-1. Click on the **Install** button in the **`Atmel SAM`** page.
+1. Click on the **Install** button in the **`Espressif 32`** page.
 Not surprisingly, this will install the platform.

 ![https://sigmdel.ca/michel/ha/xiao/img/platformio_platforms_atmelsam_done.jpg](https://sigmdel.ca/michel/ha/xiao/img/platformio_platforms_atmelsam_done.jpg)

 A message box confirming the installation of the platform will pop up.
 Click on the **OK** button to close the message window.

 And that completes the installation of a platform.
-PIO will know where to obtain the toolchain and will manage to download needed packages as needed.
+PlatformIO will know where to obtain the toolchain and will manage to download needed packages as needed.
 It is now possible to create a project for the XIAO.

 ## Create a Project